DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 #### Required ROS packages - `rosbot_ekf`

-In order to use mbed firmware the `rosbot_ekf` package have to be installed on your ROSbot.
-The package incorporates a ready to use Extended Kalman Filter that combines both the imu and encoders measurements to better approximate the ROSbot position and orientation.
+In order to use Mbed firmware the `rosbot_ekf` package have to be installed on your ROSbot.
+The package incorporates a ready to use Extended Kalman Filter that combines both the IMU and encoders measurements to better approximate the ROSbot position and orientation.
 The package also contains custom messages that are required by the new firmware.
 The package is already installed on your ROSbot.

 ## Usage